boonious/hui/README.md

 ```

 The above queries the default Solr endpoint - see `Configuration` below.
-A query may involves search words (string) or a [keywords list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists)
+A query may involves search words (string) or a [Keyword list](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists)
 of Solr parameters, invoking the comprehensive and powerful features of Solr.

 Queries may also be issued to other endpoints and request handlers defined in various formats: